 The mixed green salad with white balsamic vinegar and goat cheese truffles was excellent.

-Gary presented two light citrus note wines that were perfect to enjoy with our pasta dishes.
+Gary presented two light citrus note wines that were perfect for enjoying with our pasta dishes.

 Mr. Mickey had the Spaghettini Shrimp and Crab with spring pesto.